guardian/gateway/docs/okta/web-apps-integration-guide.md

    - Or a link which generates and redirects to the `/authorize` url
    - This is what's currently happening in some other Guardian system, namely the [Jobs site](https://jobs.theguardian.com) and the [Native apps](native-apps-integration-guide.md).
 And is usually the approach taken by most things using OAuth.

-Our recommendation is to ideally implement both possibilities to cover all cases of sign in.
-This is because the 2nd option is most "OAuthy" and used by other systems and minimizes complication and redirects, but the 1st option will be required anyway in order to refresh tokens.
+We allow both forms in order to authenticate.
+This is because the 2nd option is most "OAuthy" and used by other systems and minimizes complication and redirects, but the 1st option will be required anyway to match legacy behaviour.

-This could be handled by an SDK.

 #### Option 1